daniel-fv/daniel-fv/README.md

 I love working on projects together, so feel free to reach out for collaboration!

 - 🔭 I’m currently working on all things Azure
-- 🌱 I’m currently learning DevOps, Go and automation using Python, PowerShell and Terraform
+- 🌱 I’m currently learning DevOps, Web3, Python, PowerShell and Terraform
-- 💬 Ask me about Cloud Engineering
+- 💬 Ask me about Cloud Computing